pbaker2018/BorisBikes/README.md

 ## Motivation
-This is a project given in my first week at Makers Academy, to help us understand OOP and TDD.
+This is a project given in my first week at Makers Academy, to help us understand OOP and TDD, and to start putting it in to practise.

 ## Code Example
-Below are two methods from my DockingStation class.
-There are more methods than this, but below is just a sample from this class:
+Below is a sample of just two methods from my DockingStation class:
 ```
 class DockingStation